0xEddie/space-tourism-brochure/README.md

 2. Before adding any styles, start scaffolding content in JSX components.
 3. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
 4. Style static components, using CSS grid for element layout.

+5. Write JSX components for base page layout and navbar

 ### What I Learned